 No matter the outside conditions, a water shield will withstand harsh weathering and elements.
 The barrier adheres directly to the roof decking — no nails or staples involved.
 This means it doesn’t have individual weak spots or sections like shingles.
 Instead of water leaking into your roof, the shield guides downward toward your gutters and away from your home.

-Where Should You Install Ice and Water Shield?
+How to Install Ice and Water Shield

 You typically only need to install the barrier on roof sections that are particularly vulnerable to water leaks.
 In fact, installing an ice shield over the entire roof will prevent the roof from breathing correctly.
 The complete seal of a shield will lead to a vapor barrier forming — vapor barriers create condensation, which will inflict water damage on your roof.